 Rutlands Australian Cobberdogs

-This was long before the advent of DNA coat testing such as is available these days and there were plenty of surprises and disappointments.
+Before DNA testing was available there were plenty of surprises and disappointments.
 But one thing I noticed with undeniable consistency, was that these "improperly" coated individuals were one hundred percent Cobberdog in every aspect other than their coat.
-I also discovered that there were plenty of folk who were more than happy to have a Cobberdog whose face didn't get mucky and who was super easy to mantain, even if thy did shed a little bit.
-The exquisite swishy flowing silken coat on the bitch pictured to above left, came from a mother whose funky puppy coat would have made me a laughing stock fool if I'd allowed my conviction in what I was doing to be swayed.
+I also discovered that there were plenty of folk who were more than happy to have a Cobberdog whose face didn't get mucky and who was super easy to maintain, even if thy did shed a little bit.

 The IC coat (improper coat) or RSP02 gene was first identified and named in Portuguese Water Dogs, I think in the 1970s.
 In the PWD Breed Standard it is formally referred to as ‘improper coat’ and dogs with this coat type closely resemble the appearance of the Flat Coated Labradoodle and Cobberdog but I have observed subtle differences in patterning, which indicates that there is likely to be more than one gene associated with funky coats in Australian Cobberdogs.
 As there is no known Portuguese Water Dog infusion in the Australian Cobberdog, it is thought that the same or similar gene may also be present in the Irish Water Spaniel, as the first variant coats appeared in progeny directly after its infusion.